 Some sources claim that Marina secured her bridal veil with the City of London Fringe Tiara, but Marina didn’t actually wear that particular tiara on her wedding day.
 She wore another very similar diamond fringe tiara: the Vladimir Fringe Tiara, which she borrowed from her mother, Princess Nicholas of Greece and Denmark.
 Marina’s father was a Greek prince, but her mother was a Russian grand duchess, and this fringe tiara was an inheritance from her mother, Grand Duchess Vladimir.

-The composite image above shows both of the fringe tiaras side by side, so the differences between them are clearer.
 Both tiaras feature diamond fringes and spikes, but their profiles are slightly different, and the position of the spikes on the Vladimir Fringe makes it appear to have a more solid base than the City of London Fringe.
 The fringes of the Vladimir are also noticeably farther apart.
-(Learn more about the history of the Vladimir Fringe here!)

 After Marina’s wedding, the Vladimir Fringe Tiara was returned to her mother, and Marina began using her own fringe tiara regularly.
 Throughout her life as a royal duchess, Marina reached for the Kent City of London Tiara often for gala events.
-In February 1957, Marina wore the tiara as she read a speech from the Queen in the National Assembly, Ghana, granting Independence to the Gold Coast.
+She had multiple opportunities to wear the tiara, for example, during the coronation year of 1937.

 Thirty years after Marina’s wedding, the City of London Fringe Tiara finally got the chance to appear on a royal bride.
 Marina loaned the tiara to her daughter, Princess Alexandra, for her wedding in 1963.
 Alexandra married Angus Ogilvy, the second son of the 12th Earl of Airlie, in a grand ceremony full of royal guests at Westminster Abbey.
 Her appearance at the Abbey in a family fringe tiara echoed the bridal attire of her first cousin, Queen Elizabeth II, in 1947.